protocol/research-website/content/posts/202010-gossipsub-v1.1/index.md

 <center>{{< figure src="image5.png" alt="performance during an Eclipse attack" >}}</center>

-In some other cases, where more sophisticated attacks are tested, such as the Cold Boot Attack, performance is slightly affected, but does not effectively impact the operation of the blockchain network (i.e., the 6 second deadline of Filecoin is never missed).
+In some other cases, where more sophisticated attacks such as the Cold Boot Attack are tested, performance is slightly affected, but does not effectively impact the operation of the blockchain network (i.e., the 6 second deadline of Filecoin is never missed).

 <center>{{< figure src="image7.png" alt="performance during a Cold Boot attack" >}}</center>

 In contrast, propagation protocols without any security measures — in our test case the Bitcoin and ETH1.0 pubsub protocols — suffer from both message loss and extensive delays in message propagation which in turn, in turn, results in missing the deadline.
 In an operational environment this would have severe consequences forthe blockchain network and could mean the loss of millions of dollars.